History of Coins & Banknotes in UK and AU and US

 Gold coins after 1717

-The gold price was fixed in 1717 by Sir Isaac Newton, master of the Royal Mint in London, at 84 silver shillings and 11 pence ha'penny per troy ounce of fine gold (at 24ct 99.9% purity) or 77 shillings and 10 pence ha'penny (at 22ct 91.66% purity) becoming the British "gold standard" for over 200 years.
+The gold price was fixed in British law in 1717 by Sir Isaac Newton, master of the Royal Mint in London, at 84 shillings and 11 pence ha'penny per troy ounce of fine gold (at 24ct 99.9% purity) or 77 shillings and 10 pence ha'penny (at 22ct 91.66% purity) becoming the "gold standard" for 200 years.
 But noting, as has been argued, "England did not establish the gold standard by any conscious and deliberate act, and it is doubtful whether anyone foresaw that it would establish itself."
 A.E.
 Feavearyear, 1931.
-Newton's intention at the time had been simply to fix the gold guinea coin, fine weight just under a ¼ ounce (0.2472 oz), at 21 shillings from a floating market price of 21 shillings and sixpence.
+Newton's intention had been to link UK currency to their gold guinea coin, fine weight just under a ¼ ounce (0.2472 oz), fixed at 21 silver shillings from a floating price of 21 shillings and sixpence.

 Copper Penny in 1797